javierlopezdeancos/my-typescript-solid-examples/src/S.md

 ## ✔️ GOOD EXAMPLE

-> In this case we have two classes with splited responsabilies.
+> In this case we have two classes with split responsibilities.
-  CarLogger has the responsability to log in console some actions to car injected by params.
+  `CarLogger` has the responsibility to log in console some actions to car injected by params.

 ```ts